Updated for 2017-2018 Housing Process

 Funding for activities is provided through the Office of the Dean of Students.
 A Superblock's programming should be within the scope of its residential capacity and approved budget.
 SuperBlocks are not intended to offer campus-wide programs.
 Groups which do not fulfill their programming obligations may be rehoused.

 Superblocks are expected to be positive additions to the Middlebury College community.
 Actions on the part of groups in terms of violations of policy, disrespect of property or individuals, excessive messiness, or failing to complete the mission of the Superblock may result in a loss of Superblock status for the group and possible rehousing for the residents.

 All students who are awarded and accept a Superblock will be ineligible to participate in subsequent Fall Term housing processes.
-Please note that any students waiting for study abroad approval, or Residence Life candidates should not be included on on a roster; another student must obligate themselves to fill the bed and should the first student decide not to be off campus a request may be submitted to replace the original member.
+Please note that any students waiting for study abroad approval, or Residence Life candidates should not be included on a roster; another student must obligate themselves to fill the bed and should the first student decide not to be off campus a request may be submitted to replace the original member.
 The success of such a switch will be dependent on the timing in relation to other Fall Term Hosing processes.
-Students are expected to honor committments and should carefully consider their options before joining a block.
+Students are expected to honor commitments and should carefully consider their options before joining a block.
 Should a member receive approval to withdraw from a block after an offer has been accepted they will be housed by the Residential Systems Coordinator during the Summer Draw process and may be asked to work with the Superblock group to identify someone to fill their space in the block.

 Members of a Superblock are expected to fill any beds which open up during the academic year by students who leave the block.
 If the members are unable to do so the Residential Systems Coordinator will fill the space(s) which may include reassigning beds, or re-house the remaining residents.
 All beds must be filled for all terms: Fall, Winter and Spring.